HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 create a configuration for the le type Beaver.
 Add the button on this new configuration.

-When we go to the page of a sick beaver (ie: with the status "Sick"), the button is appeared.
+When we go to the page of a sick beaver (i.e. with the status "Sick"), the button is appeared.
 If we click on it, we get a partially pre-filled form.